taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Everyone fled underground, trying to hide from the huge clouds of poisonous gas and acid rain that were sweeping around the globe in terrifyingly large and frequent cyclones."**

 On a backdrop of the "Earth as a marble in space" image, showing intense cyclonic activity.
+Over this backdrop, we see
+* Majhee leading her research team as they get their first glimpse of the [Mato Grasso Plateau](https://www.britannica.com/place/Mato-Grosso-Plateau), all of them completely covered in neoprene and goggles and rubber boots.
-Over this backdrop, we see Iúna and her son João queue in line to beg asylum in caves in Vermont to escape the poisonous atmosphere.
+* Iúna and her son João queue in line to beg asylum in caves in Vermont to escape the poisonous atmosphere.
+They are both well covered in Iúna's best eSyrup textiles.
+Other people aren't so lucky.

 ### Page 11